This website provides information for general purposes only.Read our full disclaimer

 You want the Golden Visa but prioritise capital preservation over growth.
 You're comfortable with modest returns if it means lower risk and more predictable outcomes.

-Look at the Conservative-rated PE funds: Quadrantis PE Credits & Bonds (10% target, 60-month lock-up), Portugal Yield Fund (8% target, 60-month lock-up, 0% performance fee), or Quadrantis PE II (6.5–10% target).
-All three offer shorter lock-ups aligned with the citizenship timeline.
+Look at the Conservative-rated PE funds: Quadrantis PE Credits & Bonds (10% target, 60-month lock-up), Pela Terra II (8–10% target, sustainable agriculture), or Quadrantis PE II (6.5–10% target).
+All three offer predictable strategies aligned with capital preservation.

 The US Citizen